AnukulPr1me/My-Planet/README.md

-# My First Three.js Project
+# My Planet: First Three.js Project

 Welcome to my first Three.js project!
 This project is a simple 3D scene created using Three.js, a popular JavaScript library for creating 3D graphics on the web.
 In this scene, you'll find a basic 3D model, some interactive elements, and a beautiful rendering of 3D graphics.